Minor-closed classes of binary functions: Abstract

 \section{Abstract}

-Binary functions are a generalisation of the cocircuit spaces of binary matroids to arbitrary functions.
+\ Binary functions are a generalisation of the cocircuit spaces of binary matroids to arbitrary functions.
 Every rank function is assigned a binary function, and the deletion and contraction operations of binary functions generalise matroid deletion and contraction.

-We give the excluded minor characterisations for the classes of binary functions with well defined minors, and those with an associated rank function.
-Within these classes, we also characterise the classes of binary functions corresponding to polymatroids, matroids and binary matroids by their excluded minors.
+We give excluded minor characterisations for the classes of binary functions with well defined minors, and those with an associated rank function.
+Within these classes, we also characterise the classes of binary functions corresponding to matroids, binary matroids and polymatroids by their excluded minors.
 This gives a new proof of Tutte's excluded minor characterisation of binary matroids in the more generalised space of binary functions.